 - Hotels in Vienna (general advice and location-specific tips)

-- The New Year’s Concert
+- Handy for the New Year’s Concert

 Let us begin with the more luxury end of the hotel scale…